AlternativeFFFF/Alt-F4/submissions/nauvian-perspective-bentham/nauvian-perspective-bentham.md

 In my interview with Bentham, one of the questions I had was if maybe he had first heard of Factorio from Xisuma, which as I've covered earlier was not true.
 However, Bentham [gave an interesting story](./Youtube-Messenger-Bad.mp3) as to how he heard of Xisuma, involving the terrible YouTube messenger service and Steejo finding his personal Facebook account.
 Xisuma responded to this story;

-> "Having looked up Bentham I totally remember watching his videos!
-There were not a lot of people playing the game at the time so the search engine and recommendations would churn up the few people that were."
+> Having looked up Bentham I totally remember watching his videos!
+There were not a lot of people playing the game at the time so the search engine and recommendations would churn up the few people that were.

 Back in 2019, Xisuma tried a Factorio series again but hit that same problem that many other Factorio content creators have with the game - that it is too slow, so without having to put loads of effort into the editing, the content does not contain the same high entertainment standard than other games he plays like Minecraft.

-> "Minecraft feels endless.
+> Minecraft feels endless.
 This is because your own creativity is what you put into game, you make the experience.
 Factorio on the other hand has a tech tree, creative direction and path to follow.
-To step outside of that you need to be really good at math and planning for the advanced mega base concepts which I am not."
+To step outside of that you need to be really good at math and planning for the advanced mega base concepts which I am not.

 The series did end up as a flop and since then he never touched the game again.
 This is unfortunate because he is known for making relaxed and fun videos and it would have been great to have him an active part of our community.
 However, it's only fair since it's his job to create entertaining content for his target audience and the Factorio series just had no success on his channel.

 When I asked if Xisuma might play Factorio again, maybe when the Expansion drops;

-> "I am definitely interested in playing it again.
+> I am definitely interested in playing it again.
 A DLC would be a good excuse to get back into it.

 ## Closing thought